ubco-W2022T1-cosc301/project-group07/final_report_group07.md

 This answers our research question, whether there is a specific genre that a developer tends to develop games of, and whether the most developed genre had changed over the years or not.
 Nintendo tends to develop Action games (after Miscellaneous), and it's genre trend is not stable: the Action genre is not always the most popular in a given year, and different genres will wax and wane in popularity.

 ### Question 3 + Results
 The third research question is to analyze the trend of the gaming platform from 1995 to 2020.
 With the everchanging nature of technology, video game industries have been changing in terms of the services and subscriptions that they use to develop and offer to the users using the updated tools and technologies in the field.
 With the rapid growth in the industry, I my research will analyze the shift in the trend of platforms used in the video gaming industry, ranging from the retro-gaming to modernized-gaming consoles overtime from 1995 to 2020.
+To better understand our process of anlysis and the result, [click this link to better understand our process of anlysis and the resultTo better understand our process of anlysis and the result](./notebooks/analysis3.ipynb)

 ![general_count_of_platform](./images/count_of_platform.jpg)